Panama City, Panama

 When we asked expats and global nomads about the quality of medical care in Panama City, they replied:

 "Panama City offers a wide range of medical services, including both public and private hospitals and clinics.
 The public hospitals are generally well-equipped and staffed with experienced medical professionals, while the private hospitals offer more specialized services and treatments.
 In addition, there are a number of pharmacies and medical supply stores located throughout the city.
 Many of the larger hospitals also offer emergency services, and there are a number of medical centers that specialize in specific areas of medicine.
-The city also has a number of medical tourism options, with many international patients coming to Panama City for medical treatments," remarked one expat in Panama City.
+The city also has a number of medical tourism options, with many international patients coming to Panama City for medical treatments," said one expat.

 Are healthcare and health insurance expensive in Panama City?